cloudflare/cloudflare-docs/content/page-shield/best-practices/handling-an-alert.md

 If you received an alert for a potentially malicious connection:

-1. Navigate to the page on your website where the connection that triggered the alert is being made.
-Open a browser and navigate to one of the URLs specified in the **Page URLs** field (shown in the connection details dialog box).
+1. Go to the page on your website where the connection that triggered the alert is being made.
+Open a browser and go to one of the URLs specified in the **Page URLs** field (shown in the connection details dialog box).

 2. Open the browser's developer tools to confirm that the connection is being made.
 You can check this in the developer tools' **Network** tab, searching for the target hostname of the connection.